Best novelty yarns

 Buy the Hand dyed Mohair Kidsilk yarn on Etsy

-Ok so maybe you're intrigued by some ribbon style yarn, but want something that is eco-friendy and upcycled, as well as being full of character and preferably with plenty of sparkle?!
-Then don't worry, we've got you covered - you're going to love this Heavily embroidered Sari Silk ribbon from YarnYarnYarns!
-Made from chiffon silk saris that were for special occasions like weddings and festivals, they have loads of embroidered details, beads and sequins that help to make each skein truly unique!
+Ok so maybe you're intrigued by some ribbon style yarn, but want something that is eco-friendy and upcycled, as well as being full of character?!
+Then don't worry, we've got you covered - you're going to love this Sari Silk ribbon from YarnYarnYarns!
+Made from chiffon silk saris, just look at those deep gorgeous colours!

 At first glance you might not notice the reason for us including this last one in our novelty yarns list, but shine a light on it and you'll soon see why - it's reflective!
 This bulky weight yarn in solid colours has a reflective strand worked into the twist, which shows up incredibly well when exposed to flash photography or vehicle headlights, making it a great yarn for winter hats as you'll be sure to be seen in the dark evenings!